Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 Determines whether the "Add new" button is displayed below the table.
 It is useful to hide this if you only wish to display data.

+### showAddButton

+Determines whether the "Add new" button is displayed below the table when a row is open.
+If the property is set ``"showAddButton": true`` the button would be visible as long the number of rows has not reached its upper limit, [maxCount.](http://localhost:1313/nb/app/development/ux/fields/grouping/setup/)
+For example, it could be nice to display the button in cases where [openByDefault](http://localhost:1313/nb/app/development/ux/fields/grouping/alternatives/#openbydefault) er satt til noe annet enn "false".

 ### saveButton

 Determines whether the "Save" button is displayed when a group element is in editing mode.
 The default behaviour if the parameter is not set is for the "Save" button to be displayed.